Cash In: EBITDA?

 Do you want to transition to son/daughter or employee?

 Fine, does the son/daughter or employee have the knowledge to “run” a business?
-This is particularly important for many times an “internal” transition requires the seller to finance all or part of the sale.
-So, you need to assure that you will get paid in your golden years and not have to come back and run the business.
+This is particularly important for most times an “internal” transition requires the seller to finance all or part of the sale.
+So, you need to assure that you will get paid in your golden years and not have to come back and run it.
 The way to do that is to assure your successor is trained.
-Our CPrint program has helped many prepare successors for business over the years.
+Our program has helped many prepare successors for business over the years.

 If you’d like more information on how our program could help you, please message me at tom@cprint.com